cornerstonejs/cornerstone3D/common/reviews/api/streaming-image-volume-loader.api.md

     // actorUID for segmentations, since two segmentations with the same volumeId
     // can have different representations
     slabThickness?: number;
     // actorUID for segmentations, since two segmentations with the same volumeId
     // can have different representations
+    slabThicknessEnabled?: boolean;
+    // actorUID for segmentations, since two segmentations with the same volumeId
+    // can have different representations
     visibility?: boolean;